-If your body is craving some healthy food but you want a break from the usual steamed veggie side dish, I can’t think of an easier alternative than this roasted vegetables recipe.
+If your body is craving some healthy food but you’re tired of the usual steamed veggie side dish, we can’t think of an easier alternative than this roasted vegetables recipe.

 Are Roasted Vegetables Healthy?

-Roasting vegetables means baking them with a little oil until they caramelize and have a toasty flavor.
-Is roasting a healthy way to eat vegetables?
+To roast vegetables you bake them with a little oil until they soften and caramelize.
+We all know vegetables to be healthy, but is roasting a healthy way to eat them?
 Nutritionally, it depends.

-If you roast your vegetables to a deep golden brown color, then yes because many nutrients are sensitive to heat.
+If you roast your vegetables to a deep golden brown color, it’s possible you will decrease their nutritional content because many nutrients are sensitive to heat.
 Charring starchy foods such as potatoes can even lead to the formation of Acrylamide — a potential cancer-causing chemical.
-However, vitamin loss is minimized with this cooking method, especially vitamin C.

 Each serving of our roasted vegetables provides approximately 200 calories which makes it a great light side dish for lunch or dinner.

 There is some debate as to what makes a perfectly roasted vegetable.
 However, we know of some no-fail tips and tricks for perfect roast veggies that we will share with you today.

 Keep in mind that you can roast almost any vegetables.
 Root veggies like potatoes, parsnips, and carrots are old dependables when it comes to classic roasting.
 However, we find that all sorts of veggies, such as asparagus and mushrooms, are well-suited to roasting too.